 By Pat Goyeche

-Abbotsford is your community support centre for adults 55+.
-We are the community programs of The Glebe Centre Inc., a charitable, not-for-profit organization which includes a 254-bed, long-term care home.
-Find out more about our services by dropping by 950 Bank Street Mon.–Fri.
-8:30 a.m.–4:30 p.m., telephoning 613-230-5730 or by checking out all The Glebe Centre facilities and community programs on our website at glebecentre.ca.
+Abbotsford is your community Seniors Active Living Centre.
+We are the community programs and services of The Glebe Centre Inc., a charitable, not-for-profit, organization that includes a 254-bed long-term care home.
+Find out more about us by telephoning 613-230-5730 or by checking out all of The Glebe Centre facilities and community programs on our website glebecentre.ca.

 Pat Goyeche is coordinator of community programming at Abbotsford House.